-12'6" above the ground, Dave Bailey soars to a new Interclass Track Meet vault record.

-Seniors sweep meet hinlies prime for Relays The sprinting seniors, paced by the running of the Steves Mills and Kaeuper, captured the annual interclass track meet by 13 points.
+12'6'' above the ground, Dave Bailey soars to a new Interclass Track Meet vault record.
+Seniors sweep meet Thinlies prime for Relays The sprinting seniors, paced by the running of the Steves Mills and Kaeuper, captured the annual interclass track meet by 13 points.
 The final scores were seniors, 73; sophomores, 60; juniors, 56; and freshmen, 28.
 The winners picked up almost all their points in the running events.
 Mills won the 440 in record time, and Kaeuper kicked to the mile victory.
 Both finished in a dead heat in the 880.
-Dave Bailey upset Pete Reumann in the triple jump and capped his performance by clearing the bar at 12'6" in the pole vault - another record.
+Dave Bailey upset Pete Reumann in the triple jump and capped his performance by clearing the bar at 12'6'' in the pole vault - another record.
 Steve Ward was the other double victor, easily winning the high and broad jumps, both with record victories.
-Spider Brown, returning to Earlham after a year's absence, erased the former discuss standard with a heave of 153'8".
+Spider Brown, returning to Earlham after a year's absence, erased the former discuss standard with a heave of 153'8''.
 In addition to Mills and Kaeuper's achievements, Mike Puterbaugh and Reumann picked up points by clinching the 100 and 70-yd. hurdles respectively.
 The seniors also won the mile relay, and the 880-relay and placed second in the 440 relay.
 Puterbaugh followed Horgan to the wire in the 220.
 The good performances by the whole squad indicate another strong squad.
 Coach Jerry Rushton's athletes will get their first test of the season in the Wabash Relays Saturday.
 Last year the Quakers were the outstanding team at Wabash.
 Coach Rushton seemed confident with reservations: "If we can get away from the long list of injuries, we're in for another good season."
 Out for a while are javelinman Tom Yocum, middle-distance runner Bill Stout, sprinter and high jumper Ken Stewart, and outstanding sprinter Doug Kaler.
-Missing from last season's squad are star runner John Gunn, javelin-record holder Grimsley Bosley Crowther, N.Y.
-Times Hobbs, hurdler Ben Hoskins, half-miler Rick Briggs, and vaulter Dave Miller.

-The Earlham Post

-The best team in the MIVA

-came into Trueblood Fieldhouse

-Friday and almost left with the

-first blemish on its spotless

-Mighty Ball State, sparked by super-spiker Keith Thomburg, stopped the Quakers three times

-and dropped only one game, but

-the Cardinals aren't in the habit

-Roaring to a 15-3 first game

-But with first place in the

-MIVA at stake, the second-place.

-Quakers fought back from an 8-1

-deficit in the second game to

-win 15-12 and the Cardinals were

-worried.
-It was Earlham's best

-there.
-EC rolled up a 10-4 edge in the third game, but Thornburg

-blasted home a couple of key spikes and the Quakers collapsed

-to lose 15-13.
-Faced with the

-pressure of winning two in a row,

-The momentum didn't stop

-win and running off the last 10

-points, the Cardinals were con-
+Missing from last season's squad are star runner John Gunn, javelin-record holder Grimsley EC spikers scare Cardinals; possible rematch Saturday The best team in the MIVA came into Trueblood Fieldhouse Friday and almost left with the first blemish on its spotless league record.
+Mighty Ball State, sparked by super-spiker Keith Thomburg, stopped the Quakers three times and dropped only one game, but the Cardinals aren't in the habit of even losing games.
+Roaring to a 15-3 first game win and running off the last 10 points, the Cardinals were confident of an easy triumph.
+But with first place in the MIVA at stake, the second-place Quakers fought back from an 8-1 deficit in the second game to win 15-12 and the Cardinals were worried.
+It was Earlham's best performance this year.
+The momentum didn't stop there.
+EC rolled up a 10-4 edge in the third game, but Thornburg blasted home a couple of key spikes and the Quakers collapsed to lose 15-13.
+Faced with the pressure of winning two in a row, Hobbs, hurdler Ben Hoskins, half-miler Rick Briggs, and home against Taylor on April 12.